Published July 2024. Last updated June 2025.

 All stakeholders will have the opportunity to comment on the draft guidelines.

 Upon completion of the evidence review stage, the Dietary Guidelines Expert Committee will consider the new evidence reviews and existing systematic reviews.
-This evidence will be described and assessed for certainty to guide decision making for final Guideline recommendations.
+This evidence will be described and assessed for certainty to guide decision making for final guideline recommendations.
+See the Guideline development page for more information about next steps.